ryangithub43/Abstract-Data-Art/README.md

 # Abstract-Data-Art

 My project is a program that displays a pattern of images that represent the status of different birds.
 In the arrays, there are 20 birds with their respective data.

-There's variability when looking at all this data.
+The program goes through the 2 arrays that I have created, and cycles between them each run.
+This is what the drawScene(); in my code does for the Theater class.

 # What are you most proud of in this project?